sfc-gh-miwhitaker/runningman/docs/01-SETUP.md

 - Contact your Snowflake account team

 ### Step 3: Deploy Demo Environment (10 minutes)

+> **Standard practice:** Always copy/paste the full SQL file into a fresh Snowsight worksheet.
+Snowsight does not execute local files directly, so every deployment follows this “copy all → paste → Run All” flow.

 1. **Open the master deployment script:**
    - Navigate to `sql/00_deploy_all.sql` in this repository